evidentlyai/evidently/docs/book/reference/all-metrics.md

 # Data Drift

+**Defaults for Data Drift**.
 By default, all data drift tests use the Evidently [drift detection logic](data-drift-algorithm.md) that selects a different statistical test or metric based on feature type and volume.
 You always need a reference dataset.

 To modify the logic or select a different test, you should set [data drift parameters](../customization/options-for-statistical-tests.md).